cometbft/cometbft/docs/references/storage/README.md

 More details on the API itself and how it can be used can be found in the corresponding [ADR](https://github.com/cometbft/cometbft/blob/main/docs/references/architecture/adr-101-data-companion-pull-api.md) and [documentation](https://github.com/cometbft/cometbft/tree/main/docs/explanation/data-companion).

-The rest of this report covers the changes and their impact related to fixing and improving the pruning related points (1 and 3) as well as supporting a new data key layout.
+The rest of this report covers the changes and their impact related to fixing and improving the pruning related points (1 and 3) as well as supporting a new data key layout (point 5).
 The results are obtained using `goleveldb` as the default backend unless stated otherwise.

-## Q1 goals
+## Q1 goals & summary of results
 The expected result for Q1 was fixing the problem of storage growth despite pruning and improving database access times with a more optimal key layout.

 While we did indeed fix the problem of pruning/compaction not working, based on the results we obtained we could not demonstrate a certain benefit of changing the database key representation.

 Without a real world application, when running our test applications, our hypothesis on the impact of ordering was demonstrated by performance improvements and faster compaction times with the new layout.

-The one experiment with a real application did not back up this theory though.
+The one experiment with a real application (injective) did not back up this theory though.
 Even though the overall performance was better than the software version used by the application at the moment.

 The block processing time reported by our application were in the range of 2-6s compared to 100s of ms for the real world application.
 Furthermore, the application might have different access patterns.
 Our tests can be seen as testing only CometBFT's interaction with storage, without much interference from the application.

-That is why, in Q1, we introduce an interface with two implementations: the current key layout and a new representation, sorting the keys by height using ordercode.
+That is why, in Q1, we introduce an interface with two implementations: the current key layout (a "v1") and a new representation ("v2") sorting the keys by height using ordercode.
 The new layout is marked as purely experimental.
 Our hope is that chains will be incentivized to experiment with it and provide us with more real world data.
 This will also facilitate switching the data layout without breaking changes between releases if we decide to officially support a new data layout.

 # Testing setup